Skin aging caused by the sun? Avoid long-term consequences with proper care

 Source: CherriesJD/iStock

-Sunscreen is definitely one of the most important and best anti-aging tips!
-The realization often only hits us when it is already too late and the first pigment spots and premature wrinkles have formed.
-We say: stop it!
-Read on and find out how our skin reacts to the sun, what long-term damage can occur from too much sun and how you can prevent and treat it.
+Sunscreen is definitely one of the most important and best anti-aging tipsWe often only realize this when it's already too late and the first age spots and premature wrinkles have appeared.
+We say: Enough is enough!
+Read on to learn how our skin reacts to the sun, what long-term damage can result from too much sun, and how you can prevent and treat it.

 As much as we need the sun to live, excessive UV radiation causes the skin to age faster.
-UVA rays in particular penetrate into the lower layers of the skin, where they can form free radicals and cause short- or long-term damage.
-UVB rays don't penetrate as deeply, but cause acute problems such as red, burning skin after sunbathing or even burn blisters - then you need it quickly first aid for sunburn.
-This DNA damage can also lead to lasting sun damage to the skin.
-It is therefore important to have sun protection that protects against both UVA and UVB rays.
+UVA rays, in particular, penetrate deep into the lower layers of the skin, where they can form free radicals and lead to short- or long-term damage.
+UVB rays don't penetrate as deeply, but they cause acute problems such as red, burning skin after sun exposure, or even blisters – in which case you need to act quickly first aid for sunburnThis DNA damage can also lead to lasting sun damage to the skin.
+Therefore, sun protection that protects against both UVA and UVB rays is essential.

-Photoaging – what is it?
+Photoaging – What is it?

-Skin aging caused by the sun: Long-term UV damage that can result
+Sun-induced skin aging: Long-term UV damage that can result

-The consequences that can arise from excessive UV rays range from premature skin aging to serious health problems and diseases such as skin cancer.
-On a cosmetic level, premature skin aging can manifest itself in severe wrinkles, sagging skin or hyperpigmentation.
-Hyperpigmentation refers to dark spots on the surface of the skin that are caused by a disruption in the skin's pigmentation process.
-The pigment Melanin, which is responsible for a natural skin color, is overproduced in some areas during hyperpigmentation and dark, stubborn spots appear.
+The consequences of excessive UV radiation can range from premature skin aging to serious health problems and diseases such as skin cancer.
+On a cosmetic level, premature skin aging can manifest as deep wrinkles, sagging skin, or hyperpigmentation.
+Hyperpigmentation refers to dark spots on the skin's surface, caused by a disruption in the skin's pigmentation process MelaninThe hormone responsible for natural skin color is overproduced in some areas in cases of hyperpigmentation, resulting in dark, stubborn spots.

 Source: Wavebreakmedia/iStock

-The right skin care in the summer months
+The right skincare during the summer months

 Which sunscreen is the right one?